-I am consequently using public transport and the bike for commuting and try hard to live a more sustainable life in general by preventing use of plastics, changing consumption to sustainable, local and/or organic, mostly vegetarian products although I like meat now and then, controlling and reducing emissions, respect nature and compensating my total CO2-footprint with myclimate on a yearly basis.
-Professionally I focus on sustainable tourism projects and further development.
+Holger Sigmund is consequently using public transport and loves to ride his bike for commuting.
+He tries to live a more sustainable life in general by purchasing less, preventing use of plastics, changing consumption to sustainable, local and/or organic, mostly vegetarian products, controlling and reducing emissions, respect nature and at least compensating his total CO2-footprint with myclimate on a yearly basis.

 The GSTC establishes and manages global standards for sustainable travel and tourism, known as the GSTC Criteria.
 They are the result of a worldwide effort to develop a common language about sustainability in tourism and may be adapted to local conditions.
 I am an organisation member and I have successfully completed the STTP with the 'Professional Certificate in Sustainable Tourism'.